CAS-GAN for Contrast-free Angiography Synthesis: Acknowledgements

 Image-to-image translation involves transforming images from one domain to another while maintaining their underlying structures or contents~\cite{choi2020stargan},~\cite{richardson2021encoding},~\cite{martin2023unsupervised},~\cite{armanious2019unsupervised}.
 Isola ~\textit{et al.}~\cite{isola2017image} pioneered this approach with a conditional GAN framework that utilizes both adversarial~\cite{goodfellow2014generative} and L1 reconstruction losses for training on paired data.
 However, obtaining a large number of paired data is often impractical, especially in clinical settings.
 Recent advancements have focused on unpaired data translation, introducing additional constraints like cycle-consistency~\cite{zhu2017unpaired},~\cite{zhou2016learning},~\cite{liu2017unsupervised} to preserve semantic consistency during domain transfer.
 This constraint ensures that an image converted into another domain and back again should remain largely unchanged, thereby maintaining the original content.
 Additionally, some studies have incorporated self-supervised contrast loss to enhance semantic relationships between different domains~\cite{park2020contrastive},~\cite{wang2021instance},~\cite{hu2022qs}.

-In the medical imaging field, image-to-image translation has demonstrated state-of-the-art performance.
-Most of them focused on 3D medical imaging modalities, including CT $\rightarrow$ CTA~\cite{lyu2023generative}, MR $\rightarrow$ CT~\cite{kearney2020attention}, image denoising~\cite{armanious2020medgan}, etc. Notably, the most relevant studies to our work are~\cite{martin2023unsupervised},~\cite{tmenova2019cyclegan}.
+In the medical imaging field, most works focused on 3D medical imaging modalities, including CT $\rightarrow$ CTA~\cite{lyu2023generative}, MR $\rightarrow$ CT~\cite{kearney2020attention}, image denoising~\cite{armanious2020medgan}, etc. Notably, the most relevant studies to our work are~\cite{martin2023unsupervised},~\cite{tmenova2019cyclegan}.
 These works involve generating realistic X-ray angiographies from simulated images derived from projections of 3D vessel models.
 Our research extends these applications by focusing on the generation of vessels in non-contrast X-ray images, presenting a more complex challenge.